The 5 best beaches nearby and in Barcelona

 If you’re facing Frank Gehry’s Peix sculpture (you can’t miss it, it’s a 56-metre long goldfish), Nova Icària beach is behind you and to the right.
 This is a family beach, with volley fields and a ping-pong table.

 Again, facing the Peix, Mar Bella beach is a ten-minute walk to the right.
 This is a beach with a younger crowd, mostly gay men but lots of women as well.
 It’s also a nudist zone.
 Mar Bella and Nova Icària are the best beaches in Barcelona.
 If you want something else, it’s not a bad idea to leave the city; there are beautiful beaches in the vicinity.

-A bit further away (65 minutes by train) lies Sant Pol de Mar.
+This seaside village is only a bit further away than better-known Sitges (65 minutes by train).
 You can stay close to the train station and enjoy the bars on the beach, or you can walk a bit further away and lay your towel in between the rocky formations.
 Great photo opportunities galore.

 Want to share new hidden secrets in your hometown?
 Are you the author of the next hot city guide?
 Or do you want to team up in some other way?
 We look forward to hearing from you!

 New here?
 Sign up.